 1. Employment history

 Aside from your debt amount and your track record of paying your bills, more lenders are adding employment history to the credit checking criteria mix.
 Creditors may want to review your job history as a means of estimating income stability.
 A good employment track record—say, two or more years at the same company—indicates you're stable professionally, and thus a good credit risk.
-But if you're employment history is of the job-hopping variety, that could be a cause of concern for lenders, who may either deny you credit outright, or approve your credit application, but at a higher interest rate that helps the lender compensate for the added risk.
+But if your employment history is of the job-hopping variety, that could be a cause of concern for lenders, who may either deny you credit outright, or approve your credit application, but at a higher interest rate that helps the lender compensate for the added risk.
 In case they ask, be prepared to provide a reasonable explanation.

 Personal income is also a burgeoning factor in loan and credit approvals.
 Much like employment history, where stability is rewarded with credit approvals and lower interest rates, a steady income indicates to creditors that you have the financial means necessary to cover your debt payments.
 Any "breaks in the chain" in the form of little or no income, and creditors could view you as a higher credit risk, and place your credit application in jeopardy.